oemof/tespy/docs/tespy_modules/networks.rst

 ++++++++++++++++++
 As seen in the introduction, you will have to create your networks from the components and the connections between them.
-You can add connections directly or via subsystems and networks holding them by using the appropriate methods:
+You can add connections directly or via subsystems using the corresponding methods:

 .. code-block:: python

     myplant.add_conns()
     myplant.add_subsys()
-    myplant.add_nwks()

 .. note::